tytydraco/yessleep/out/Helicopter_Moms_are_dangerous_Shadow_Mothers_are_worse.md

 &#x200B;

 When the police came, I was held on accounts of the investigation.
 The paramedics arrived and called a time of death, zipping up the body as I was escorted to the station.
 Then a six week investigation took place, it involved the police recovering items from the woman's apartment.
 There they found pictures of me spanning back from when I was a baby.
-Among them was a diary documenting how she wanted her child to have a better chance at life, and every time she saw that child; dances, graduation, their first kiss; and how she was always in the shadows, watching.
-And there was also an urn, where a newborn was stuffed inside next to an old baby tag, its blonde hair still growing.
+Among them was a diary documenting how she wanted me to have a better chance at life, and all the times she watched me from afar, in the shadows; dances, graduation, my first kiss.
+And among her things they also found an urn, where a newborn was stuffed inside next to an old baby tag, its blonde hair still growing.

 &#x200B;